doorlay/backups/README.md

 ### Overview
-This folder contains scripts used to sync files from my mac to my Raspberry Pi in my homelab.
-Every hour (and on boot), launchd will kick off rsyncs to copy over any updates.
+Simple backup orchestrator from my Mac to my homelab, using rsync and macOS's launchd to sync files every hour (and on boot).

 ### Setup
 Run `./bootstrap.sh` to create and load a new launchd configuration.
 Run this script any time updates are made to the launchd-config file.